 A19.
-OTHER NON-REFERRED ATTENDANCES ASSOCIATED WITH PIP INCENTIVE PAYMENTS TO WHICH NO OTHER ITEM APPLIES 2.
-COMPLETION OF AN ANNUAL CYCLE OF CARE FOR PATIENTS WITH ESTABLISHED DIABETES MELLITUS lesser amount Professional attendance at a place other than consulting rooms of more than 25 minutes but not more than 45 minutes, in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements for a cycle of care of a patient with established diabetes mellitus (See para AN.0.54 of explanatory notes to this Category) 2633 Derived Fee: An amount equal to \$35.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - an amount equal to \$35.50 plus \$0.70 per patient Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at a place other than consulting rooms of more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements for a cycle of care of a patient with established diabetes mellitus 2635 (See para AN.0.54 of explanatory notes to this Category) Derived Fee: An amount equal to \$57.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - an amount equal to \$57.50 plus \$0.70 per patient Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount ASSOC THER NON-REFERRED ATTENDANCES CHATED WITH PIP INCENTIVE PAYMENTS 3.
-COMPLETION OF THE ASTHMA CYCLE OF ICH NO OTHER ITEM APPLIES CARE Group A19.
-Other Non-Referred Attendances Associated With Pip Incentive Payments To Which No Other Item Applies Subgroup 3.
-Completion Of The Asthma Cycle Of Care Professional attendance at consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2664 (See para AN.0.55 of explanatory notes to this Category) Fee: \$21.00 Benefit: 100% = \$21.00 Extended Medicare Safety Net Cap: \$63.00 Professional attendance at consulting rooms of more than 25 minutes, but not more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2666 (See para AN.0.55 of explanatory notes to this Category) Fee: \$38.00 Benefit: 100% = \$38.00 Extended Medicare Safety Net Cap: \$114.00 Professional attendance at consulting rooms of more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2668 (See para AN.0.55 of explanatory notes to this Category)
+OTHER NON-REFERRED ATTENDANCES ASSOCIATED WITH PIP INCENTIVE PAYMENTS TO WHICH NO OTHER ITEM APPLIES

+2. COMPLETION OF AN ANNUAL CYCLE OF CARE FOR PATIENTS WITH ESTABLISHED DIABETES MELLITUS

+DIABETES WELLITUS lesser amount Professional attendance at a place other than consulting rooms of more than 25 minutes but not more than 45 minutes, in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements for a cycle of care of a patient with established diabetes mellitus 2633 (See para AN.0.54 of explanatory notes to this Category) Derived Fee: An amount equal to \$35.50, plus \$15.50 divided by the number of of six patients.
+For seven or more patients - an amount equal to \$35.50 plus \$0.70 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, a lesser amount per patient Professional attendance at a place other than consulting rooms of more than medical practitioner who practises in general practice (other than a general the minimum requirements for a cycle of care of a patient with established l practitioner), that completes 2635 (See para AN.0.54 of explanatory notes to this Category) Derived Fee: An amount equal to \$57.50, plus \$15.50 divided by the number of of six patients.
+For seven or more patients - an amount equal to \$57.50 plus \$0.70 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, a lesser amount per patient ASSOC THER NON-REFERRED ATTENDANCES CIATED WITH PIP INCENTIVE PAYMENTS 3.
+COMPLETION OF ICH NO OTHER ITEM APPLIES THE ASTHMA CYCLE OF CARE Group A19.
+Other Non-Referred Attendances Associated With Pip Inc No Other Item Applies entive Payments To Which Subgroup 3.
+Completion Of The Asthma Cycle C Of Care Professional attendance at consulting rooms of more than 5 minutes, but n duration by a medical practitioner who practises in general practice (other that completes the minimum requirements of the Asthma Cycle of Care 2664 (See para AN.0.55 of explanatory notes to this Category) Fee: \$21.00 Benefit: 100% = \$21.00 Extended Medicare Safety Net Cap: \$63.00 Professional attendance at consulting rooms of more than 25 minutes, but duration by a medical practitioner who practises in general practice (other that completes the minimum requirements of the Asthma Cycle of Care 2666 (See para AN.0.55 of explanatory notes to this Category) Fee: \$38.00 Benefit: 100% = \$38.00 Extended Medicare Safety Net Cap: \$114.00 Professional attendance at consulting rooms of more than 45 minutes in dupractitioner who practises in general practice (other than a general practitioner at the practice of the second minimum requirements of the Asthma Cycle of Care oner), that completes the 2668 (See para AN.0.55 of explanatory notes to this Category) onor), that compretes the